cosmiconfig/cosmiconfig/README.md

 **STATUS: Under active development, so do not use unless you are helping develop.**

-Find and load a configuration object from a `package.json` property, JSON or YAML "rc file", or `.config.js` CommonJS module.
+Find and load a configuration object from
+- a CLI `--config` argument,
+- a `package.json` property (anywhere down file tree),
+- a JSON or YAML "rc file" (anywhere down file tree), or
+- a `.config.js` CommonJS module (anywhere down file tree).

 For example, if your module's name is "soursocks," cosmiconfig will search out configuration in the following places:
 - a `soursocks` property in `package.json`;